The Trumptonshire Trilogy Camberwick Green, Trumpton and Chigley

 Whether that was true or it was a BBC decision or a combination of the two has never really been established.

-But seeing as Chigley was the least popular of the 3,then it probably wasn't that hard a decision,whoever actually took it.
+But seeing as Chigley was the least popular of the 3 by some distance,then it probably wasn't that hard a decision,whoever actually took it.

 * Gordon Murray post-Chigley ?

 Trumptonshire was a once-in-a-lifetime creation,so it's not surprising that what followed wasn't nearly as successful.
-Although I can't say "as good" because I haven't see any of them.
+Although I can't say "as good",because I haven't actually seen any of them.
 And how many of us have to be fair ?

 and hit the jackpot with his first attempt [original working title of which was "Candlewick"]